Guide for Solo Female Travel – New York City

 For those thinking of solo holidays to New York, there are quite a few options for getting around the city.

-I like to try everything from walking, using the subway and taking New York City tours.
-I find this mix of styles perfect for getting the best out of the Big Apple.
+I like to try everything from walking, using the subway and taking the best New York City tours.
+I find this mix of styles perfect for getting the most out of the Big Apple.

 With so much territory to cover, the first thing I head for is the Hop on, Hop off Bus Tour of NYC.